ems-project/elasticms-dev-docker/README.md

 - elasticms (the ems content management application)
 - skeleton (the ems content delivery application)

-To work with the elastic stack version you want, from 5 and 7, open a console in one of the following folders:
+To work with the elastic stack version you want, from 5 to 7, open a console in one of the following folders:
 - elastic5
 - elastic7

 If you want to switch from one version to the other execute ```docker-compose down``` before changing working directory.
 In order to ensure there is no conflict in processes name.

 #Requirements
 In order to have a working elasticsearch cluster you must have at least [4GB dedicated to you docker environment](https://github.com/elastic/elasticsearch/issues/51196).
-And you might also wants to check those [production recomandations](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-prod-prerequisites).
+You might also want to check those [production recommendations](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-prod-prerequisites).

 ##Baby step
 ###Launch docker-compose